Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Abstract

 \section{Abstract}

-The J$_1$-J$_2$ antiferromagnetic Ising model on the fractal Sierpi\'{n}ski gasket is intensively studied, and a number of exotic properties are disclosed.
-The ground state phase diagram in the plane of magnetic field-interaction of the system is obtained, where three nontrivial phases including the $1/3$ magnetization plateau ordered and disordered phases, and the $5/9$ plateau partially ordered phase, as well as five boundaries and two intersection points are accurately identified in terms of the uniform and subset magnetization and the residual entropy as well.
-The thermodynamic properties of the three plateau phases are probed by exploring the temperature-dependence of magnetization, specific heat, susceptibility and spin-spin correlations, where some interesting features due to the special geometry of the Sierpi\'{n}ski gasket are discovered.
+{The anisotropic antiferromagnetic Ising model on the fractal Sierpi\'{n}ski gasket is intensively studied, and a number of exotic properties are disclosed.
+The ground state phase diagram in the plane of magnetic field-interaction of the system is obtained.
+The thermodynamic properties of the three plateau phases are probed by exploring the temperature-dependence of magnetization, specific heat, susceptibility and spin-spin correlations.
 No phase transitions are observed in this model.
-In the absence of a magnetic field, the unusual temperature dependence of the spin correlation length is obtained with $0 \leq$J$_2/$J$_1<1$, and an interesting crossover behavior between different phases at J$_2/$J$_1=1$ is unveiled, whose dynamics can be described by the J$_2/$J$_1$-dependence of the specific heat, susceptibility and spin correlation functions.
-The exotic spin-spin correlation patterns that share the same special rotational symmetry as that of the Sierpi\'{n}ski gasket are obtained in both the $1/3$ plateau disordered phase and the $5/9$ plateau partially ordered phase.
+In the absence of a magnetic field, the unusual temperature dependence of the spin correlation length is obtained with $0 \leq$J$_b/$J$_a<1$, and an interesting crossover behavior between different phases at J$_b/$J$_a=1$ is unveiled, whose dynamics can be described by the J$_b/$J$_a$-dependence of the specific heat, susceptibility and spin correlation functions.
+The exotic spin-spin correlation patterns that share the same special rotational symmetry as that of the Sierpi\'{n}ski gasket are obtained in both the $1/3$ plateau disordered phase and the $5/9$ plateau partially ordered ferrimagnetic phase.
+Moreover, a quantum scheme is formulated to study the thermodynamics of the fractal Sierpi\'{n}ski gasket with Heisenberg interactions.
+We find that the unusual temperature dependence of the correlation length remains intact in a small quantum fluctuation. \PACS{ {05.70.Fh}{}\and {75.10.Hk}{}\and {05.65.+b}{}\and {64.60.al}{} } }